nnev/kasse/README.md

 This is an Implementation of a payment system for the [Heidelberg Chaostreff](https://www.noname-ev.de).
-It is currently in a basic stage of devellopment, so this README.md should give you enough information to install it and start testing.
+It is currently in a basic stage of development, so this README.md should only give you enough information to install it and start testing.

 ## Installing